 What are the official Olympic sports competitions at the Summer Games?

-Tokyo - home of the 2020 Summer Olympic Games
+Paris - home of the 2024 Summer Olympic Games

 • The very first modern Olympic games were the Summer Olympics held in 1896.
 Because Ancient Greece was the birthplace of the Olympic Games, Athens was considered to be an appropriate choice to stage the inaugural modern Games.

 • London is the only city to host the Summer Games three times -- in 1908, 1948 and 2012.
 The Summer Olympics have been held in the USA four times (1904, 1932, 1984, 1996) - but in three different cities.

 • The United States has won more gold and overall medals than any other country in the Summer Games.
 Summer Olympian Michael Phelps is the most-decorated Olympic athlete of any nation, with 22 Olympic medals (including 18 golds).

 • It's true.
 Olympic gold medals aren't really made of solid gold, but silver with gold plating.
 Olympic gold medals haven't been pure gold for about a century.